S-Corp vs LLC: Which Is Better For My New York Business?

 LLC vs. S-Corp

 There are advantages and disadvantages to both limited liability corporations (LLCs) and S-corporations (S-Corps).
-Choosing which legal entity to go with will require weighing the two against each other.
-But here are a few of the basic pros and cons for both:
+Choosing which business entity to go with will require weighing the two against each other.

 • Running the LLC is pretty simple as well.
 There aren’t as many formalities with an LLC versus S-Corp, in terms of actual operations.